Challenges and Opportunities for Canada's Standard of Living

 CIGI Speaker Series The Canadian Standard of Living, Productivity and Innovation hosted by the Centre for International Innovation.

 Productivity, innovation adoption and standard of living are intrinsically linked.
-Due to lagging productivity for almost 50 years, Canada’s standard of living has dramatically declined — a trend felt by individuals, communities and businesses across the country.
+Due to lagging productivity , Canada’s standard of living has dramatically declined — a trend felt by individuals, communities and businesses across the country.

 In-person attendees are invited to arrive at 5:00 p.m. for networking and refreshments.
 The lecture will begin promptly at 5:45 p.m. for online and in-person attendees.